-In college and through my twenties, I am sure I heard the saying but I thought that “staying busy” was the best way to be productive.
+Through my twenties, I heard the saying and thought “staying busy” was the best way to be productive.
 I always thought if I wasn’t doing something, I wasn’t living.
-And I put a lot of pressure on myself to “live”, and therefore constantly be moving, and doing.
+Being in the moment for me then was about “doing”.
+And I put a lot of pressure on myself to live through constant movement.

-I was definitely not living in the moment.
-I was rushing through it, and because of it, was feeling often out of touch with who I was or what I wanted.
+I was not living in the moment.
+I was rushing through it, and because of this I often felt out of touch with who I was or what I wanted.
 It is hard to find joy and peace when you don’t slow down enough to see it.

 I gave a lot of lip service to slowing down and living in the moment because I knew it had benefits.
 But giving it lip service doesn’t make it so.
 You must actively do things to be present and experience the benefits.

-This all started to resonate for me in mid-life when I needed more of the benefits living that way brings.
-Aging parents, and a daughter who is growing up way too quickly puts things into perspective.
-As do the things that often are talked about with mid-life – retirement, death plans, and how to do the second half of life.
+This all started to resonate for me in mid-life when I needed more of the benefits of living that way.
+Aging parents and a daughter who is growing up way too quickly put things into perspective.
+The things that are often talked about with mid-life – retirement, death plans, and how to “do” the second half of life are at the forefront.

 Rushing to nowhere doesn’t seem as paramount anymore.

 The perspective changes, certainly, in the different phases of life.
-And there might not be a need to think deeply at 22 years old about where you will be buried or how you will care for your aging parents.
+And there might not be a need to think deeply at 22 years old about where you will be buried.

-But learning to live in the moment whether you are young or old means when it comes time to give any confronting life realities more space in your head you aren’t left feeling as though you don’t know where all the time went, or that you didn’t live enough or do enough with your children, parents, friends – or yourself.
+But being in the moment – learning to live there – whether young or old benefits the quality of your life.
+It means when it comes time to give any confronting life realities more space in your head you aren’t left feeling as though you don’t know where all the time went, or that you didn’t live enough or do enough with your children, parents, friends – or yourself.

-Being in the present and living in the moment is the antidote to regret.
+Being in the moment, living in the moment is the antidote to regret.

-It means nothing more than living, and doing it deliberately.
+It means nothing more than moving through life deliberately — on purpose, and aware.

 It means being truly awake at all stages of life – making decisions, feeling, loving, and being cognizant of who you are and what you want for your life.